-Draft Council Fund Outturn 2021/22 - School Balances Summary outturn position at Month 6 (A) Opening Reserves (Surplus) / Deficit Position 2021/22 (B) (C) Draw / Draw / (Contribution) (Contribution) from / (to) from / (to) School School Balances Balances @ Month 2 @ Month 6 (A+C) Forecast Reserve Balances at 2021/22 Outturn Variance Draw on School Balances Month 2 to Month 6
+Draft Council Fund Outturn 2021/22 - School Balances Summary outturn position at Month 9 Cluster (A) Opening Reserves (Surplus) / Deficit Position 2021/22 £000's (B) Draw / (Contribution) from / (to) School Balances @ Month 2 £'000 (C) Draw / (Contribution) from / (to) School Balances @ Month 6 (D) Draw / (Contribution) from / (to) School Balances @ Month 9 £'000 (A+D) Forecast Reserve Balances at 2021/22 Outturn Variance Draw on School Balances Month 6 to Month 9 Abergavenny (1,158) 309 426 (197) (1,355) (623) Caldicot (1,091) 539 372 (197) (1,288) (569)

-Cluster £000's £000's £000's £000's £000's

-Abergavenny (1,158) 309 426 (732) 117

-Caldicot (1,091) 539 372 (719) (167)

-Chepstow (349) 516 417 68 (99)
+Chepstow (349) 516 417 42 (307) (375)

-Monmouth (794) 457 354 (440) (103)
+Monmouth (794) 457 354 (318) (1,113) (673)

-Special (26) (39) (11) (37) 28
+Special (26) (39) (11) (16) (42) (5)

-Total (3,418) 1,782 1,558 (1,860) (224)
+Total (3,418) 1,782 1,558 (687) (4,105) (2,245)

-3.24 Irrespective of the significant one-off funding given to schools at the end of 2020/21, it is clear that the inherent structural budget deficits that have led to a significant number of schools being in deficit over the past few years remain and these will require resolution regardless.
+3.26 Irrespective of the significant one-off funding given to schools at the end of 2020/21, and the further grants notified during 2021/22, it is clear that the inherent structural budget deficits that led to a significant number of schools being in deficit over the past few years remain and that these will require resolution regardless.
 It is expected that the additional funding made available to those schools will allow a period of transition and as to allow those underlying budgetary issues to be rectified without impacting on educational standards.

-3.25 Capital outturn forecast
+3.27 Capital outturn forecast

-- 3.26 The capital expenditure forecast outturn detailed in appendix 1 indicates no variance to budget at the present time.
-This is not uncommon on capital projects at this stage of the year where projects are in progress and final consolidation of costs will not be undertaken until later in the year. - 3.27 The impact of Covid-19 on the programme has varied and is very much been dependent on the nature of the works being undertaken.
+- 3.28 The capital expenditure forecast outturn detailed in appendix 1 indicates no variance to budget at the present time.
+This is not uncommon on capital projects at this stage of the year where projects are in progress and final consolidation of costs will not be undertaken until later in the year. - 3.29 The impact of Covid-19 on the programme has varied and is very much been dependent on the nature of the works being undertaken.
 Following initial delays on schemes during periods of operating restrictions, contractors are adapting to Covid-19 work restrictions, although cost inflation and supply chain issues continue to represent a challenge to project delivery.
-Some of the issues will be temporary, however it remains unclear whether increases in cost inflation will be sustained over the medium term. - 3.28 There is therefore a significant level of slippage forecast at month 6 of £51.77m (65% of total budget) where some of the Councils major schemes have been impacted by delays:

-- ➤ Abergavenny 3-19 School (£26.399m) where the original budget schedule for the project has changed considerably since the inception of the project. - ➤ Asset Investment Fund (£18.067m) where further expenditure is dependent on appropriate schemes coming forward that meet the Authorities investment criteria. - Crick Road Care Home (£5.964m) where there have been delays in the building schedule. - ➤ Other notable slippages: £813k for a backlog in disabled facility grant implementations and £516k for modifications to County Hall 'J' block, delayed due to a 'SUDS' consent being required. - 3.29 The forecast movement in capital receipts balances for the year is shown below.
+Some of the issues will be temporary, however it remains unclear whether increases in cost inflation will be sustained over the medium term. - 3.30 There is therefore a significant level of slippage forecast at month 9 of £54.35m (63% of total budget) where some of the Councils major schemes have been impacted by delays: - Abergavenny 3-19 School (£26.399m) where the original budget schedule for the project has changed considerably since the inception of the project due to external factors. - ➤ Asset Investment Fund (£18.092m) where further expenditure is dependent on appropriate schemes coming forward that meet the Authorities investment criteria. - Crick Road Care Home (£5.964m) where there have been delays in the building schedule. - ➤ Other notable slippages: £813k for a backlog in disabled facility grant implementations; £516k for modifications to County Hall 'J' block, delayed due to a 'SUDS' consent being required; £489k for Match Funded Capital schemes and £280k on the Re-Fit programme. - 3.31 The forecast movement in capital receipts balances for the year is shown below.
 Whilst overall balances on the face of it are healthy, there remains the risk that forecast receipts receivable for 2022/23 onwards are at comparatively low levels, and combined with the fact that receipts are continuing to be used to subsidise the revenue budget through capitalisation direction means that the scope for further capital investment funded via receipts will be limited.